supercid/techdocs-wiki-tmp/Cart-tagging.md

 ### Adding support for advanced use cases

 Many e-commerce stores utilize SKU:s or "child" products that are sorted under the same "parent" product.
-To extend the above example with SKU support refer to this article: https://github.com/Nosto/docs-nosto-com/wiki/Extending-tagging-with-SKUs
+To extend the above example with SKU support refer to [this article](Extending-tagging-with-SKUs.md)

 In cases where a product might have multiple prices in differing currencies, you can also add support for multi-currency.
-Refer to this article: https://github.com/Nosto/docs-nosto-com/wiki/Adding-support-for-multi-currency
+Refer to [this article](Adding-support-for-multi-currency.md)

 ### Tagging the cart restore link